fcash-js/fcash-wallet-service/README.md

   // CAroot: '', // ex.
 'AddTrustExternalCARoot.crt'
 ```

-@dabura667 made a report about how to use letsencrypt with BWS: https://github.com/fcash-project/fcash-wallet-service/issues/423
+@dabura667 made a report about how to use letsencrypt with FWS: https://github.com/fcash-project/fcash-wallet-service/issues/423

 # REST API